 Groups

 The group functionality can facilitate group work.
-Apart from sections, groups are created automatically for the tutorial groups.
+Groups are created automatically for the tutorial groups.
 They are named Course Code-Tutorial Group x, and so on (e.g. ABC2202 Tutorial Group 03).

 The tutorial groups provide students with an environment for collaboration within their tutorial group.
 They have their own homepage, discussion board, and can make their own pages and exchange files.